eflautt/ga-data-science/projects/unit-projects/project-1/project1-rubric.md

 # ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png) RUBRIC
 **Project 1 | Data Science**

-Your project will be assessed using the following course standards:
+Your project will be assessed using the following course standards, as defined by the data science workflow:
 - [ ] Identify The Problem

 Acceptable performance for this standard is based on how well you've applied specific learning goals within your deliverable.
-To review the full list of standards, see the course syllabus.
+To review the full list of data science standards, see the course syllabus.

 ---